Did you know that WordPress can update your website for you? This can contain plugins and themes in some cases.

 Despite the security benefits, these updates have a low risk of breaking your website.

 To address this issue, the WP 5.5 version included a significant security feature upgrade.
-Directly from your WordPress admin dashboard, you can disable automatic updates in WordPress
+Directly from your WordPress admin dashboard, you can enable automatic updates.

 You can also disable automatic updates in WP, which gives you more control over your site.
 This allows you to test updates for compatibility and avoid feature changes that you do not want.